25 Funniest Comedies on Netflix Canada You Need to Watch

 Talladega Nights: The Ballad of Ricky Bobby (2006)

-In the ultra-competitive, often petty world of NASCAR, Ricky Bobby (Will Ferrell, who also co-wrote the film) reigns supreme.
-With his best pal Cal Naughton Jr. (John C. Reilly) as the second driver on his team, Bobby is poised to be the next Dale Earnhardt—until a talented French Formula One Driver (Sacha Baron Cohen) derails the duo’s plans and threatens to take the crown for himself.
-Equal parts spoof and love letter to the popular sport, Talladega Nights is above all a celebration of friendship, determination and yes, speed.
+In the ultra-competitive, often petty world of NASCAR, Ricky Bobby (Will Ferrell) reigns supreme.
+With his best pal Cal Naughton Jr. (John C. Reilly) as the second driver on his team, Bobby is poised to be the next Dale Earnhardt—until a talented French F1 driver (Sacha Baron Cohen) derails the duo’s plans and threatens to take the crown for himself.
+Equal parts spoof and love letter to the sport, Talladega Nights is above all a celebration of friendship, determination and yes, speed.

 After starring in some of the greatest action movies ever made, it’s only fair that Bruce Willis would return to the genre that first made him a star—for laughs, of course.
 He does just that in 2010’s Red, playing Frank Moses, a retired CIA black ops agent who now spends his days sweet-talking a call centre employee (Mary Louise Parker).
 But after learning that a hit squad is out to eliminate him, Moses is forced to call his old pals—Morgan Freeman, John Malkovich, Helen Mirren and Succession’s Brian Cox—out of retirement.